realitycollective/com.realitycollective.service-framework-docs/docs/basics/06_scene_based_service_manager.md

 If you want to configure the service configuration for specific scenes in a single place, then you can do so through your Global Service Manager configuration using the new `Scene Configuration Options`, this takes `Scene Service Provider Profile` assets which contain the service configuration for each scene.

-1. Create a `Scene Service Provider Profile` through the project view using the menu option `Tools -> Service Framework -> Scene Service Provider Profile`, which will create a profile as shown below:
+1. Create a `Scene Service Provider Profile` through the project view using the menu option `Assets -> Create -> Service Framework -> Scene Service Provider Profile` (or alternatively through the `Right-click` menu using the same path), which will create a profile as shown below:

     ![Scene Service Providers Profile](./images/06_01_SceneServiceProvidersProfile.png)